Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Different system prompt.
 The admin agent is an assistant for configuring amodal agents.
 It knows the file structure (skills/, knowledge/, connections/, etc.), the config schemas, and the common patterns.

-The nine file tools
+The eight file tools

 Discovery